 As it turns out…

-It’s funny how a simple coach purse can have such an effect on my life.
-And it’s funny to think that I kept that bag for so many years because of what it represented.
+I’ll be the first to admit that it’s odd how a simple coach purse can have such an affect on my life.
+What’s even crazier is that I kept my bag for so many years because of what it represented.
 I felt like I truly had to keep it forever.